How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 Why did my first delivery never arrive on my Kindle?

 99% of the time it's because delivery@mangasendr.com isn't whitelisted in your Amazon Personal Document settings.
 Amazon silently drops emails from non-approved senders.
 There's no bounce, no error.
-Add the address, then resend the chapter from the delivery history page.
+Add the address, then resend the file from the delivery history page.
 See the troubleshooting section for the next four most common causes.

 Can I use the same MangaSendr account from multiple computers?